UniStudents/Saffron/docs/configuration.md

 source scraping jobs together.

 A lower value for this interval means a heavier load on the websites that are scraped.
-This field has a minimum value of `5000ms`.
+This field has a recommended minimum value of `5000ms`.

 ### `heavyJobFailureInterval`
 Default value: `86400000` (24 hours)